(888) 552-6760 SCHEDULE AN APPOINTMENT

 Microwave ablation is a type of treatment that uses high temperatures to destroy cancer cells and tumors.
 Ablation refers to the removal or destruction of tissue, while microwave refers to the way energy is generated to heat the tissue.

-Microwave ablation is performed using a probe or antenna.
+Microwave ablation, also referred to as thermal ablation, is performed using a probe or antenna.
 Microwave pulses energize the cancer cells, heating them to a very high temperature.

-Your cancer care team may recommend microwave ablation as a treatment for cancer.
-This guide can help you learn more about what to expect.
+The patient's cancer care team may recommend microwave ablation as a treatment for cancer.
+This guide may provide information about what to expect.

 When is microwave ablation used?

-Microwave ablation is most often used to treat small tumors or tumors that are hard to access.
-Sometimes, if you have other health complications and may not tolerate the stress of surgery, ablation is used as an alternative because it’s less invasive.
+Microwave ablation is most often used to treat small tumors or those that are hard to access.
+Sometimes, if the patient has other health complications and may not tolerate the stress of surgery, ablation is used as an alternative because it’s less invasive.

 It may be used to treat a range of cancer types, including: